tgiannak/KeyServer/README.md

 -----------

 Compile with csc, run the executable, and follow the instructions.
-Point your phone's browser at your machine and type in the password you want to use.
-Once the server is running, start your game, pick your buzzer key on your phone, and play.
+Point your phone's browser at your machine, select the UI you want, and type in the password you want to use.
+Then start your game, pick your buzzer key on your phone (or do whatever other configuration needs doing), and play.

 I recommend turning off auto-rotate on your phone, since the HTML interface does not handle landscape mode well.